 Malachi was one of the minor prophets of the Old Testament.
 The name Malachi means “my messenger.”
 The prophet makes no reference to his personal life and gives no dates for his ministry.
-Malachi prophesied when the Captivity was little remembered, and after the Temple had been restored and its worship had for some time been instituted.
-The abuses condemned by Malachi resemble the same abuses that were present during Nehemiah’s absence from Jerusalem at the Persian court (Neh.
-13:6).
+The prophet prophesied when the captivity was little remembered, and after the Temple had been restored and its worship had for some time been instituted.
+The abuses condemned by Malachi resemble the same abuses that were present during Nehemiah’s absence from Jerusalem at the Persian court (Nehemiah 13:6).
 Therefore, it is possible that the book of Malachi was written about 425 b.c.

 In contrast with Zechariah’s prophetic outline of the incredible possibilities that lay before the Jews upon their return from exile, Malachi’s prophecy, a century later, presents a sad scene of the people’s continual spiritual decline.
 The exiles had returned from the land of their captivity to the Land of Promise, but still harbored disobedient hearts.
 They failed to fulfill the divine purpose in their lives.
 Even the priests dishonored the worship and service of God (ch.
 1:6, 13).
 Although the Lord was displeased with their worship (chs.
 1:10, 13; 2:13, 17), He continued to work with them.